cahilld/stream3djangoproject/readme.md

 Heroku<br/>

 Testing:<br/>
-Register, Log In, Log Out, Create To Do Items, Donate, Add donations to cart, Checkout with Stripe, Verify payment received in Stripe.
+Accounts app    Generic test to test the testing system - Addition is Equal and NotEqual
+                Registration test with valid details, missing second password, and not matching passwords.

+ToDoItem app    Resolves to the home page

+Manual testing has been done for the credit card payments.
+Since deployment these settings wont change from pushes to GitHub as they are stored as config variables on Heroku.

 Accreditation:<br/>
 Dragula<br/>
 https://bevacqua.github.io/dragula/
 <br/>

+A lot of customisation was done to the core Dragula files including increasing the amount of columns, adding an Ajax call on drop to update the database with a status change, and styling.
-A lot of customisation was done to the files, but the core drag and drop functionality was used to style the front end and contribute to UX and UI.<br/>
+The core drag and drop functionality was used to style the front end and contribute to UX and UI.<br/>

-Mockup file:<br/>
+Mockup file changed drastically upon deciding to go for drag and drop functionality:<br/>
 stream3mockup.png
 <br/>